Data Analyst - Grade VI

-- Liaise with the Tusla ICT applications development team to provide the business related subject matter expertise required throughout the software development lifecycle
+- Liaise with the Tusla ICT team to provide the business related subject matter expertise required throughout the software development lifecycle

-- Work with internal Tusla ICT Service team in shaping the ICT service within the Inspectorate
+- Work with the Tusla ICT team in shaping the ICT service within the Inspectorate

-- Lead on data migration projects from legacy case management, file shares and document management systems
+- Lead on data migration projects from legacy systems, file shares and document management systems

 - Be able to take responsibility for managing aspects of projects, managing resources, timelines and delivering status reports feeding into the overall projects

 - In line with the data quality framework, support data quality improvement initiatives and reporting across the Agency

 - Manage data non-conformances issues and incidents to resolution

 - Support data governance process improvement initiatives, including the development of processes documentation